 Four years later Datson Hughes is in possession of 22 immaculately produced and mastered tracks of which they have released 3 singles - Poor Time and Thief of Sky with Planet B side, Sweet Mathilda Waltz and EP Whispering Highway.
 Thief of Sky, was highly commended in the 2016 Q Music awards.
 A promising start.

-Geoffrey Datson exhibited his instruments in the Quokka pavilion at the 2017 National Folk Festival where they hit the blackboards to gather audience and hone their performance skills in the lead up to the national release of their forthcoming debut album Dynasty Zero, and subsequent national tour in 2018.
-This release will be followed up with the release of a second EP, Dark Garden in 2019, featuring Hughes on vocals and in 2020.
+Geoffrey Datson exhibited his instruments in the Quokka pavilion at the 2017 National Folk Festival where they hit the blackboards to gather audience and hone their performance skills in the lead up to the national release of their forthcoming debut album Flowers and the Axe, and subsequent national tour in 2018.
+This release will be followed up with the release of a second Album, Now and Forever in 2019, featuring Hughes on vocals.
 They have packed up their books and clothes, transferred everything digital to the cloud and intend to be on the road - forever.

-Psychedelic folk duo Datson+Hughes sing all original songs to the gorgeous twangling strings of their Apalacian mountain dulcimers and acoustic guitars.
+Psychedelic folk duo Datson+Hughes sing all original songs to the gorgeous twangling strings of their Appalachian mountain dulcimers and acoustic guitars.

-Harking back to Englsih folk, or the deadpan experiments of the Velvet Underground, their stark, ironic and soulful music goes back to the beginning - song, strings, melody and meaning.
+Harking back to English folk, or the deadpan experiments of the Velvet Underground, their stark, ironic and soulful music goes back to the beginning - song, strings, melody and meaning.

 A couple of years ago, Geoffrey Datson went up Black Mountain, did a deal with the devil, came back down and with co-writer and collaborator Annette Hughes, began work on their debut album.
 The devil he'd seen was award winning producer Kalju Tonuma who heard the magic in the music and put the devil in the detail.
 Forty years in the making, this classic Australian album is so polished you can see yourself in it.